srikumarks/steller/README.md

     });
 ```

-- `sh.fire(function (clock) {...})` will cause the given callback to be called
-  at the time the model is performed.
-The resultant action itself has zero
-  duration.
 - `sh.anim(param, duration, v1, v2)` animates the parameter from value `v1` to
   value `v2` over the given `duration` using linear interpolation.
+If `param`
+  is an `AudioParam`, then the animation is guaranteed to have sample-accurate
+  timing.
 - `sh.anim(param, duration, function (t) { return value; })` will assign the
   return value of the given function (whose time argument is normalized to
   `[0,1]` range) to the parameter over the given duration.